dykim2/RankedAPI/README.md

 | `PUT` | `/ID` | Updates the game with id ID with the given body. | 200, 400, 404 |
 | `PUT` | `/times/ID` | Updates the game with id ID to add the specified times. | 200, 400, 404 |

 Note that all API calls will return the game information as a JSON object on success and an error message on failure.
+Only use the GET calls unless you know what you are doing.

 ID is the internal ID of the game you want to update.
 For all `PUT` and `POST` GameAPI requests, the following options are available to be changed (all strings are fully editable):